minhbac333studyus/minhbac333studyus/README.md

 ## Hello there! 👋🏻

 📌 I am **Anh Minh Le**, accomplished Full Stack Java Developer with a robust 5-year track record in leveraging J2EE, Angular 2+, and Spring Boot.
-Proven ability to guide teams towards the successful execution of complex projects.
-Experienced in architecting scalable, high-efficiency solutions in the finance, healthcare, and public sector.
-Skilled in exploiting AWS services for optimized database administration and automated email communications.
-Proficient across the complete software development lifecycle, from system blueprinting to its deployment.
+Proven ability to **guide teams towards the successful** execution of complex projects.
+Experienced in **architecting scalable, high-efficiency solutions** in the finance, healthcare, and public sector.
+Skilled in exploiting **AWS services for optimized database administration and automated email communications**.
+Proficient across the complete software **development lifecycle**, from system blueprinting to its deployment.

 📌 I am `extremely motivated` to constantly develop my skills and *grow professionally*. `Self-learning ability` and `passion for my work` are the key factors towards my success.